victorhuangwq/Pleiades/README.md

 * [ ] A way to make QuikMaps on the go, on the phones
     > Pretty hard to draw a map on a phone.
 Need to think of an alternative method.

+###User interview / Actual User
+These are some of the comments and feedbacks given, and our actions taken
+\ reasoning why no changes were made.
+Only the first letter of the surnames are included, to prevent identification of the users who have not requested credit.

+With Sean Yeo:
+* Difference between points and landmarks not clearly explained
+    > Added explanation

+* Provblems with tour
+  - Highlighting of toolbar area not large enough to see the description when buttons are clicked.
+  - Tour tips about adding landmarks are unclear.
+  - Pointing to the user to the map canvas in unintuitive.
+  > Fixed point about landmark tips and pointing the user to the map canvas.

+* Transparency issues with saving images
+  > Fixed

+* Shortcuts for undo and redo
+  > Added keyboard shortcuts (Ctrl-Z, Ctrl-Y) for undo and redo

+* Unable to edit after submissions
+  > Currently not possible because there is no account system in place.
+KIVed

+With Bill C.:
+* Freehand drawing should be allowed.
+Takes time to draw many different Straight lines or curvy lines.
+  > From the start of the project, we have decided against allowing freehand  drawing for two main reasons,
+    1. Freehand drawing can increase the complexity of the map, which is against the ideals of a QuikMap, which is to be simple.
+    2. Freehand drawing increases storage needs, making page loading slow, as they cannot be (easily) stored as equations.

+With Keene L.:
+* Submitting created Quikmap does not work.
+  > Oops, accident.
+We have fixed the heroku database issue

+With Matthew Chia:
+* Undo and redo buttons do not use the traditional icons, not intuitive
+  > Icons changed

+* When two landmarks of the same name are added, the Where Am I function should differentiate them.
+  > Simple Fix.
+Say "Google" landmark appears twice, the second one will
+    append the type, like "(Services)" or "F&B" depending on the image used.

+* Add labels on all the create page buttons, so that it is easier for first time users
+  > We felt that the icons are representative of the buttons, and additional
+    wording might make the UI feel cluttered.

 ##Proposed Level of Achievement
 Our team proposes that we should be granted the Project Gemini (Intermediate) level of achievement.
 It can be seen from the log that we have worked